Glacier in Iceland

 Heat waves, floods, wildfires

-The frequency and severity of extreme weather events, including cold spells and heat waves, droughts, hurricanes, floods and wildfires, are already increasing due to climate change.
+The frequency and severity of extreme weather events are already increasing due to climate change.
+Such events include heat waves, droughts, hurricanes, floods and wildfires.
 Between 1970 and 2019, more than two million people died as a result of weather- and climate-related disasters; over 80 per cent of these deaths occurred in developing countries.
 The number of weather-related disasters has increased fivefold over the past 50 years.

-In addition, global warming is causing gradual environmental changes: melting glaciers, rising sea levels, ocean acidification, higher soil salinity, lower groundwater levels, desertification and loss of biodiversity.
-These changes threaten communities’ vital resources and livelihoods worldwide and could make entire habitats uninhabitable.
+In addition, global warming is causing slow-onset environmental changes: melting glaciers, rising sea levels, ocean acidification, higher soil salinity, lower groundwater levels, desertification and loss of biodiversity.
+This is presenting people worldwide with huge challenges and threatening people's vital resources and livelihoods.

-Climate change particularly affects the developing countries.
-This is due partly to their geographic location and their vulnerable infrastructure, but also to their limited capacities to take preparedness measures, protect their citizens and adapt to changing conditions.
+Developing countries and emerging economies are particularly affected by these impacts.
+This is due partly to their geographic location and their vulnerable infrastructure, but also to their often limited capacity to protect their citizens and adapt to changing conditions.

-- Rising temperatures, lack of rainfall and extreme weather events cause crop losses.
+- Rising temperatures, lack of rainfall and extreme weather events are causing crop losses.
 Without adaptation measures, global agricultural yields could decline by 5 to 30 per cent by 2050.

-- With global warming of 2 degrees Celsius, climate change is likely to put 40 per cent more people at risk of absolute water scarcity.
-Melting glaciers are already having a – sometimes catastrophic – impact on water supplies to communities in Asia and Latin America.
+- With global warming of 2 degrees, climate change is likely to put 40 per cent more people at risk of absolute water scarcity.
+Melting glaciers are impacting the availability of water.

-- Rising sea levels threaten communities in coastal regions throughout the world.
+- Rising sea levels are threatening communities in coastal regions throughout the world.
 Small island states such as Vanuatu, Kiribati and the Marshall Islands are especially at risk.
-Coastal megacities, including Bangkok, Manila, New York, Shanghai, Tokyo and Jakarta, have been identified as “vulnerability hotspots”.
+Coastal megacities, including Bangkok, Manila and Jakarta, have also been identified as vulnerability hotspots.

-- Extreme heat, food and water shortages but also the spread of pathogens increase disease and mortality rates.
+- Extreme heat, food and water shortages but also the spread of pathogens are increasing disease and mortality rates.
+Every year, some 13 million people die from environment-related causes.

 - Climate change could amplify existing conflict risks, such as competition over resources like land and water.